saygingulec/XRSeqAnalyses/README.md

 These two scripts allow you to get data for monomer analysis, read length distribution, bigWig and TS-NTS comparison graphs.
 Each sample is run in parallel to save time.

 To do the analysis download XR_Seq.sh and XR_Seq.py.
 Then you need the Bowtie2Index for alignment, a whole genome fasta for monomer analysis, your samples and your choice of intervals for read counts to be reported.
-You can run XR_Seq.sh by calling "bash XR_seq.sh" or "./XR_seq.sh" in the terminal, the script will then prompt you for the locations of needed files.
+You can run XR_Seq.sh by calling "bash XR_seq.sh" or "./XR_seq.sh" in the terminal, the script will then prompt you for the locations of the files it needs.

 Example run: